Sistan: Islamic conquest

 During the Muslim conquest of Persia, the last Sasanian king Yazdegerd III fled to Sakastan in the mid-640s, where its governor Aparviz (who was more or less independent), helped him.
 However, Yazdegerd III quickly ended this support when he demanded tax money that he had failed to pay.

 In 650, Abd-Allah ibn Amir, after having secured his position in Kerman, sent an army under Mujashi ibn Mas'ud to Sakastan.
-After having crossed the Dasht-i Lut desert, Mujashi ibn Mas'ud arrived to Sakastan.
+After having crossed the Dasht-e Lut desert, Mujashi ibn Mas'ud arrived to Sakastan.
 However, he suffered a heavy defeat and was forced to retreat.

 One year later, Abd-Allah ibn Amir sent an army under Rabi ibn Ziyad Harithi to Sakastan.
 After some time, he reached Zaliq, a border town between Kirman and Sakastan, where he forced the dehqan of the town to acknowledge Rashidun authority.
 He then did the same at the fortress of Karkuya, which had a famous fire temple, which is mentioned in the Tarikh-i Sistan.
 He then continued to seize more land in the province.
 He thereafter besieged Zrang, and after a heavy battle outside the city, Aparviz and his men surrendered.
 When Aparviz went to Rabi to discuss about the conditions of a treaty, he saw that he was using the bodies of two dead soldiers as a chair.
 This horrified Aparviz, who in order to spare the inhabitants of Sakastan from the Arabs, made peace with them in return for heavy tribute, which included a tribute of 1,000 slave boys bearing 1,000 golden vessels.
 Sakastan was thus under the control of the Rashidun Caliphate.